 - Read also: how to grow Graham’s sage

 There are numerous varieties of this particular sage, and flowers can come in yellow, orange or various red tints; some plants have mottled leafage as well.
 To best highlight its presence in the garden, grow it in clusters of the same color among the shrub beds or with other perennials that will lose their flowers at the end of summer, so that it can stand strong, green and colorful as always.
 It is also simply amazing in hedges or along edges, simply with a white wall as a backdrop.

 Propagate it at will, it’s very easy.
-You can prepare cuttings over the summer (August), but if you let Nature do its part, it’s even easier!
+You can prepare cuttings over the summer (August), but if you let nature do its part, it’s even easier!
 Ridge up some earth around the base.
 The base of each stem will sprout roots.
 You can them detach them from the mother plant and settle them elsewhere.
-It’s always good to have a few ridged stems at hand, because thanks to its abundant persistent flowering, all your friends will ask you for a shoot!
+It’s always good to have a few stems where you’ve stacked soil up around at hand, because thanks to its abundant persistent flowering, all your friends will ask you for a shoot!

 - To harvest these layered stems, delicately remove the dirt back as far as you can and snip the stem below the new roots.
 Pot up and water immediately.

 It’s also a potent pest repellent, driving large white away and protecting your vegetables!